 Chocolate Swiss Roll

-I buy a ready-made chocolate swiss roll from my local supermarket.
-You can substitute the swiss roll with slices of plain chocolate cake if you prefer.
-Years ago I was given a recipe for a ‘one-cup’ microwave chocolate cake which is basically 1 cup of everything mixed together.
+I buy a ready-made chocolate Swiss roll from my local supermarket.
+You can substitute the Swiss roll with slices of plain chocolate cake if you prefer.
+Years ago I was given a recipe for a 'one-cup' microwave chocolate cake which is simply 1 cup of everything mixed together.

 Tip the mixture into a deep microwave-safe bowl and microwave on high for between 8 to 10 minutes.
 Check after 8 minutes and if it isn’t quite set put it back for another minute or two.
 Make sure the bowl is deep enough to allow the cake to rise.
 The first time I made it I used a bowl that wasn’t large enough and the whole thing over-flowed all over the inside of my microwave!